Keith Dunn (footballer)

 William Keith Dunn (10 July 1906 – 29 May 1962) was an Australian rules footballer who played with Sturt in the SANFL and Carlton in the VFL.

 A ruckman, Dunn made his debut for Sturt in 1927 and went on to play 74 games for the club.
 In 1933, his last SANFL season, he won both the Magarey Medal and his club's best and fairest award.
 The following season he moved to Victoria and spent four years with Carlton.
 Over the course of his career he represented the South Australian interstate side on three occasions.

+After retiring as a player, he coached Mentone before enlisting in the Army.
+He then returned to Adelaide and ran a wholesale milk business at Colonel Light Gardens.